lperozzi/DST1_pydeck_visual/README.md

 1. Start the JupyterLab server: `jupyter lab`
 1. Jupyter should open in your default web browser.
 We'll start from here in the tutorial and create a new notebook together.
+   1. Feel free to open an issue if you have some problem during the installation or during the tutorial.

 <div style="text-align: left; margin-bottom: 100px;">